Case Study • NYU Langone

 Reflections

-• Predictability is a usability feature in regulated workflows—guidance must be visible and consistent.
+• In regulated workflows, predictability is a usability feature—guidance must be visible and consistent.

 • Systemized forms + copy turn one win into many; DS integration multiplies impact.